JorianWoltjer/WSL-Port-Forward/README.md

 A common use case for this tool is listeners.
 If you have a `nc -lp 1234` listener for example in one terminal, you can use another to run `pfw add 1234`.
 That will create the listener.

-One small issue is the fact that Windows randomizes the WSL IP address that needs to be provided with `netsh` every time that WSL restarts.
+One annoying thing is the fact that Windows randomizes the WSL IP address that needs to be provided with `netsh` every time that WSL restarts.
 This would mean that every time you restart WSL, you would need to `clear` the ports, and `add` them all back.
-To automate this there is also an **`update`** command, that will update all forwarded ports to use the current address.
+To automate this process there is an **`update`** command, that will update all forwarded ports to use the current address.

 ```
 usage: pfw [-h] {add,remove,list,clear,update} ...